Dherse/magritte/doc/vkGetDeviceGroupPeerMemoryFeatures.md

 - [`heap_index`] is the index of the memory heap from which the memory is allocated.
 - [`local_device_index`] is the device index of the physical device that performs the memory access.
 - [`remote_device_index`] is the device index of the physical device that the memory is allocated for.
-- [`p_peer_memory_features`] is a pointer to a [VkPeerMemoryFeatureFlags]() bitmask indicating which types of memory accesses are supported for the combination of heap, local, and remote devices.
+- [`p_peer_memory_features`] is a pointer to a [`PeerMemoryFeatureFlags`] bitmask indicating which types of memory accesses are supported for the combination of heap, local, and remote devices.

 # Description
 ## Valid Usage